Cocoom/Cocoom.github.io/docs/getting-started/install-msteams-app.md

 Given the current health crisis, we are committed to respond and activate your account within 12 hours maximum (much less during our opening hours: 08:30-18:30).

 Is that all right ?
-Log in !
+Sign in !

 ![](https://paper-attachments.dropbox.com/s_3F33542EA447BA01ECFB61CB22F832B23287CC8CF63B5E2F99B2EF793B54E990_1588948924932_Plan+de+travail+5cocoom-guides_EN.png)

-- Go to the Cocoom App for Microsoft Teams User Guide
+👉 Go to the Cocoom App for Microsoft Teams [User Guide](/guide/msteams-app)